 Cold Blooded Killers is billed on IMDB as a horror film and released by TriCoast Entertainment’s horror label DarkCoast.
 It also has a cast full of horror veterans.
 Apart from Rose, Williams, and Sheridan, there’s Yan Birch (Terror Tales, The People Under the Stairs), Brinke Stevens (Rattlers 2, Slumber Party Massacre), Sheri Davis (Tales for the Campfire 3, The Devils Heist), and Ricky Dean Logan (Freddy’s Dead: The Final Nightmare, Buffy the Vampire Slayer) and probably a few others I missed.

 But Cold Blooded Killers is much more of an action film with assorted paid killers killing each other off.
 Some of them are psychopathic, but that hardly makes it a horror movie.
 Nor does a couple of not very gory chainsaw killings.
 The scariest thing in the film is Hank’s facial hair.
 Well, that and the fact it got released.

-It might not be fair to lay all of the blame at the feet of writer/director Rickey Bird Jr. (Booze, Broads and Blackjack) though.
+It might not be fair to lay all of the blame at the feet of writer/director Rickey Bird Jr. (Booze, Broads, and Blackjack, Left Alone in the Snow) though.
 I’ve heard from someone who worked on Cold Blooded Killers that there were problems on the set.
 Those problems included Bird being denied the edit he was promised and new scenes being shot by someone else.
 If that’s the case it would explain the continuity issues mentioned earlier.
 It might also explain how it went from a film pitched as, and cast like, a horror flick to the action film that was released.